n64blog/n64blog.github.io/_posts/2017-2-26-tropical-n64-destinations-you-should-visit.md

 ![Hydro Thunder (N64 version) - Lost Island](/assets/post/hydro-thunder-n64-lost-island-postcard.png)

 Among many of the interesting things for visitors to see are gushing sky-blue waterfalls and small huts where a local tribe probably lives.
-It’s a shame how many people who come here opt to tour it via speedboat; it’s hard to take in the beautiful scenery when you’re zipping round the island at 80mph.
+It’s a shame how many people who come here opt to tour it via speedboat; it’s hard to take in the beautiful scenery when you’re zipping round the island at 150 mph.

 ## Perfect Dark – Carrington Villa ##